Script template variables

 ### Generating a video <a href="#polling" id="polling"></a>

-On how to generate a video you can find more information here: [video-generation](https://docs.colossyan.com/video-generation/video-generation "mention")
+On how to generate a video you can find more information here: [Video Generation](/video-generation/video-generation.md)